 Volunteer a bit.
 Just hear me out before you start skimming — I'm guessing your life is pretty busy ... with school and work and friends and just life in general, you probably don't have time to give back ... but doing just that will make you happier (which is something we all want, right?).

 After college, I knew I wanted to do some traveling but I also felt that my twenties were a time to really make a difference ... so I signed up to do both.

 I had a hard time blocking out a Saturday morning to volunteer (sleeping in was just too big a temptation) but it was not hard to get up and volunteer as an English teacher in China for four months (go figure).
 I even found other ways to serve when I was abroad.

-Maybe you'll be more set for a semester of helping in an orphanage; singing to littles and stretching out their muscles after surgery and therapy.
+Maybe you'll be more set for a semester of helping in our orphanage program: singing to littles and stretching out their muscles after surgery and therapy.
 Or maybe you'll be ready to volunteer in a humanitarian program, giving a free English education to a class of kiddos who wouldn't be able to afford it without you.